gchq/stroom-docs/user-guide/pipelines/reference-data.md

 * The Stream Number (in the case of multi part streams).

 If a reference stream has already been loaded matching the above criteria then no additional load is required.

-It should be noted that as the version of the reference data pipeline forms part of the criteria, if the reference loader pipeline is changed then this will invalidate ALL existing reference data.
+**IMPORTANT**: It should be noted that as the version of the reference data pipeline forms part of the criteria, if the reference loader pipeline is changed, for whatever reason, then this will invalidate ALL existing reference data associated with that reference loader pipeline.

 Typically the reference loader pipeline is very static so this should not be an issue.

+Standard practice is to convert raw reference data into `reference:2` XML on receipt using a pipeline separate to the reference loader.
+The reference loader is then only concerned with reading cooked `reference:2` into the Reference Data Filter.

+In instances where reference data streams are infrequently used it may be preferable to not convert the raw reference on receipt but instead to do it in the reference loader pipeline.

 ### De-Duplication